-Tuition refunds are given for courses taken for academic credit under the guidelines listed below.
-Students registered for a course are expected to complete all scheduled requirements (as listed in the classroom's course syllabus) within the allotted time frame.
-Students experiencing difficulties that prevent them from completing their coursework on time should discuss their situation with their instructor.
+Students experiencing difficulties that may prevent them from completing their coursework on time should discuss their situation with their instructor.
 In extreme situations, they may wish to consult the Student Handbook to determine whether they should submit a formal request for a course extension or withdraw from the course entirely.
 Procedures for both actions are explained in the Student Handbook.
-Students who elect to submit a request for a course extension forfeit the option to withdraw from the course, but in most cases, a course extension is preferable because it allows time for students to complete the course and advance towards their academic goals.

-In addition, a course drop or withdrawal will reduce the number of courses and credit hours being taken during the semester.
-Changes to enrollment may have a negative impact on students' eligibility for financial aid.
-Required forms are available in the Online Campus.
+Students who elect to submit a request for a course extension forfeit the option to withdraw from the course; but in most cases, a course extension is preferable because it allows time for students to complete the course and advance towards their academic goals.
+In addition, a course withdrawal will reduce the number of credit hours being taken during the semester and may have a negative impact on students' status as a full-time or part-time student, academic progress, and eligibility for some forms of financial aid.
+Required forms are available in the student eCampus.